CeTTL/eResources/Panopto/create-a-recording-or-webcast.md

 	![](images/Panopto8.png)

 > [!NOTE]
-> After selecting Upload, the recording will be first uploaded to the Panopto database, then processed before being made available for viewing, editing and sharing.
+> After selecting **Upload**, the recording will be first uploaded to the Panopto database, then processed before being made available for viewing, editing and sharing.
 You can log out after the upload is complete (make sure to not log out before), the processing will not be affected.
 The processing time may take up to a few hours.